Search

 Dense Vegetation

-As mentioned earlier, the most photogenic wild animals are mostly found in deep forests.
+As mentioned earlier, the most photogenic wild animals are found in deep forests.
 The dense vegetation covering the landscape creates a perfect yet challenging environment for photography.
 Navigating through this area while also looking for animal movements gets quite difficult.
 You must always stay aware of your surroundings and pay attention to the sounds for a perfect shot.

 Adjusting to Dynamic Wildlife Movements